Introducción a Behavioral Economics para la Gestión Estratégica de Personas Educación Ejecutiva, Pontificia Universidad Católica de Chile

 RESEARCH INTERESTS

-in the field of personnel economics.
+I am a behavioral economist in the field of personnel economics.

 "The Roles of Selection and Practice in Mitigating Negative Responses to High-Powered Incentives"